albertostress/myportfolio/README.md

-# 🌍 Welcome to António Hermelinda's Portfolio!
+# 🌍 Welcome to my Portfolio!

 👋 Hello!
 Welcome to my multilingual portfolio where you can explore my work in your preferred language.
 👋Herzlich Willkommen!
 Willkommen in meinem mehrsprachigen Portfolio, in dem Sie meine Arbeit in der Sprache Ihrer Wahl entdecken können.